 If you’re a beginner (no previous knowledge of Chinese), you may register for any section of CHIN 101.
 Note that this class will not be offered in spring semester.

 If you have prior knowledge of Chinese and want to take Chinese, you must take a placement test.
 This is true for everyone, regardless of how you learned Chinese (in high school, at home, etc.) and regardless of any test credit or transfer credit you may have.
 Please go to https://asianstudies.unc.edu/placement/chinese-placement-registration/ to sign up for the Chinese placement test.
-After doing so, you’ll be sent a link to sign up for one of the two test sessions on August 17.
+You’ll then be sent information on the test dates as soon as they are finalized.

 On the same page is a self-assessment guide that you can use to estimate your probable placement.
 You are welcome to go ahead and enroll in the class that you think is right for you when you get to register for fall courses.
 If your placement doesn’t turn out to be what you predicted, the department will try to help you switch into the correct class.
 It’s also possible you’ll have to wait until spring to continue studying Chinese if you place into a class only offered in spring.